texfaq/texfaq.github.io/FAQ-complist.md

 -  its `compactenum` environment is the same sort of compact list as is provided in [`expdlist`](https://ctan.org/pkg/expdlist) and [`mdwlist`](https://ctan.org/pkg/mdwlist); and
--  its `inparaenum` environment produces a list ''in the paragraph'', i.e., with no line break between items, which is a great space-saver if the list item texts are short.
+-  its `inparaenum` environment produces a list "in the paragraph", i.e., with no line break between items, which is a great space-saver if the list item texts are short.